lavsurgut/xtdb-grpc-server/README.md

-# crux-grpc-server
+# xtdb-grpc-server

-This module offers an gRPC server that allows you to send transactions and run queries via a gRPC API.
+This is an example module of a gRPC server that allows you to send transactions and run queries via a gRPC API.

+## Run locally

+1. lein protoc
+2. lein with-profile dev run